joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/Kwwar1n.png)

 * **Check on "Remote Desktop Users" and click "OK".
-We have now added this year to the "Remote Desktop Users"**
+We have now added this user to the "Remote Desktop Users"**

 ![Alt Text](https://i.imgur.com/XJUBK8Q.png)

-* **Now we are going to login to our Windows 11 VM with our administrative username and password for our machine.
+* **Now, we are going to log in to our Windows 11 VM with our administrative username and password for our machine.
 Not the username and password we just created, but the admin username and password we created for this machine.
-So I'm going to login with Admin123 into my Windows 11 VM**
+So, I'm going to log in with Admin123 into my Windows 11 VM.**

 ![Alt Text](https://i.imgur.com/i6dDp5H.png)